2021 Book-Pitch Contest

 - International submissions are allowed

-- Up to two book pitches (query, synopsis) per submission.
+- Up to two book pitches (query, 1st page) per submission.
 If pitching two projects, please put both projects in the same document.

 - We’re open to any genre or style you can throw at us—just send us the best you’ve got